jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 	wait;
 ```

-[^*Note*]: For this simple example, we're not checking the position here at all, so if CacoDaddy was in front of a wall, the baby can end up inside a wall.
+> *Note*: For this simple example, we're not checking the position here at all, so if CacoDaddy was in front of a wall, the baby can end up inside a wall.

 `Self`, as you probably already guessed, is a pointer to the current actor; since we're calling this from CacoDaddy, `self` is CacoDaddy.
 The full syntax for `Warp` is **Warp(pointer, xoffsets, yoffsets, zoffsets)**, and the offsets are relative, just like with `A_Warp`, so we move the spawned baby 64 units in front of `self` (CacoDaddy).  (`Self` is an existing pointer, you don't need to define or cast it.)